pcda18/pcda18.github.io/week-02.md

 #### Python Text I/O Continued

 Closing a file stream with `close()` when you’re done with it is good style, though it’s not strictly required.
-If you want to keep your code compliant yet crisp, the following format closes a file stream automatically.
+If you want to keep your code tidy and succinct, the following format will close a file stream automatically.

 ```
 swift_lines = []